• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 LIGHT CONTROLLERS

-These days it’s pretty common to have an LED light with a built-in timer, or a controller made specifically for your light.
-For those without a dedicated light timer, you can use a Coralife Digital Power Center Timer to turn your lights on and off.
-There are eight outlets, and some can be used for turning off powerheads during feeding, which will keep the food from flowing into the filter and polluting the water.
-It can also be used to turn on a night light or other night equipment (e.g. algae scrubber or refugium light) when the light turns off.
+These days, it’s pretty common to have an LED light with a built-in timer or a controller made specifically for your light.
+For those without a dedicated light timer, you can use a CoralVue Hydros Control X3 Starter Pack to turn your lights on and off.
+There are four outlets, and some can be used to turn off powerheads during feeding, preventing food from flowing into the filter and polluting the water.
+It can also be used to turn on a night light or other night equipment (e.g., an algae scrubber or a refugium light) when the light turns off.

 Evaporation is inevitable.
-For saltwater aquariums, it’s extremely important to have constant top-off because if your salinity gets high due to evaporation it can really stress out fish and coral.
-Adding too much at a time can also stress out the livestock.
+For saltwater aquariums, it’s extremely important to maintain constant top-off, because if your salinity rises due to evaporation, it can really stress out fish and coral.
+Adding too much at once can also stress the livestock.

 Even if you never take a vacation, ATOs are recommended.
 Adding water slowly throughout the day is a best practice.
 And, keep in mind, if enough water evaporates and your pump runs dry, it could start a fire.